revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/ExceptionHandling.md

 ---

-33. Provide some examples when a finally block won't be executed in Java?
+33. Provide some examples when a finally block won't be executed in Java.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)